 As part of obtaining reasonable assurance about whether Oscoda Area Schools' financial statements are free from material misstatement, we performed tests of its compliance with certain provisions of laws, regulations, contracts, and grant agreements, noncompliance with which could have a direct and material effect on the determination of financial statement amounts.
 However, providing an opinion on compliance with those provisions was not an objective of our audit, and accordingly, we do not express such an opinion.
-The results of our tests disclosed no instances of noncompliance or other matters that are required to be reported under Government Auditing Standards.
+The results of our tests disclosed one instance of noncompliance or other matter that is required to be reported under Government Auditing Standards and which is described in the accompanying schedule of findings and questioned costs as item 2017-001.

-Board of Education Oscoda Area Schools September 16, 2016 Page Two
+Board of Education Oscoda Area Schools August 31, 2017 Page Two

-Oscoda Area Schools' Response to Findings
+Oscoda Area Schools' Response to Finding

-Oscoda Area Schools' response to the findings identified in our audit is described in the accompanying schedule of findings and questioned costs.
+Oscoda Area Schools' response to the finding identified in our audit is described in the accompanying schedule of findings and questioned costs.
 Oscoda Area Schools' response was not subjected to the auditing procedures applied in the audit of the financial statements and, accordingly, we express no opinion on it.